LukeGarnham/FC-Index-MS2/README.md

 ### Features Left to Implement

 One of the big limitations I came up against as I was developing my project is that the football API only allows 100 calls/day before overage charges are incurred.
 Each search on the website performs one call to the API.
-The information returned is fairly high level.
+The club information returned by the API is fairly high level.
 When the user clicks on a club, I use the high level information that has already been returned in the call triggered by the search.
-If I wanted to include more information about the club, more calls would need to be made.
+If I wanted to include more information about the club, more calls would need to be made to the API.
 When a user clicks on a club, I know the id of the club the user is interested in so I could use this to query the API for a lot more data.

 If the free call limit was higher, there are many more features I could have added to my project.
-The API has a wide range of data available including club stats, player stats, results, fixtures, betting odds and even predictions on who will win.
-If I could make more calls to the API, I would have made a call to the API to return the competitions (leagues and cups) each club participates in.
-I would also have added clubs  recent results and the upcoming fixtures too.
-The latter would be particularly useful to users who are travelling to a destination as they could search for a club in their destination and then want to check if their is a fixture taking place during their visit.
+The API has a wide range of data available including club stats, player stats, results, fixtures, betting odds and even predictions on who will win fixtures.
+If I could make more free calls to the API, I would have made a call to the API to return the competitions (leagues and cups) each club participates in.
+I would also have added the recent results of a club and their upcoming fixtures in the club information section.
+The latter would be particularly useful to users who are travelling to a destination as they could search for a club in their destination and then be able to check if there is a fixture taking place during their visit.

-A future implementation would be to provide a map of all of the results.
-For example, if a users searches for a country, show the country on a map with markers showing the location of each club.
+A future implementation would be to allow users to search by location and see the results on a map rather than as a list.
+I would make the results output optional so that a user can choose to see results as a list or on a map.
+For example, if a users searches for a country, seeing the results on a map with markers showing the location of each club returned by the API may be more beneficial.
 This would also help users visually see which clubs might be closest to where they staying during their visit.
-For example, a user travelling to Manchester may search for Manchester which returns 17 possible clubs.
-As well as seeing a list of clubs, it would improve the user experience if they see a map on which they can identify the club that is closest to the place they are staying in Manchester.
+However, if a user searches for Ipswich, the result returns a club in England and another club in Australia, so seeing these results on a map would not be useful.

+The API searches for club names so if a user searches for London, clubs based in London (Chelsea for example) will not be returned by the API.
+Another future development might be to use the Google Maps Places API to first search for football clubs in a location e.g. football clubs in London.
+The results returned by the Google Maps Places API could potentially be used to search the football API for more information about that club.

 ***